beddinao/ft_nmap/README.md

 ## upcoming features
 - OS fingerprinting: Attempt to identify the operating system of the target host.
-- Simplified Version scanning: Attempts to Identify the versions of running services on some open ports.
+- Simplified Version detection: Attempts to Identify the versions of running services on some open ports.
 - Configuration file for multiple host scanning